remotivelabs/.github/profile/README.md

 * User Guide https://remotivelabs.github.io
 * Discussions https://github.com/remotivelabs/remotivelabs-community/discussions

-### Integrate with RemotiveBroker
+### RemotiveBroker APIs

-To integrate with RemotiveBroker gRPC API you can use pre-built libraries for python and grpc-web or choose to generate code for your language from our protobuf files.
+To use RemotiveBroker gRPC API you can use our pre-built client libraries for python and grpc-web or choose to generate code for your language from our protobuf files.

 [![npm version](https://img.shields.io/npm/v/remotivelabs-grpc-web-stubs.svg)](https://www.npmjs.com/package/remotivelabs-grpc-web-stubs)&nbsp;